ros2/ros2_documentation/Linux-Development-Setup.rst

 .. code-block:: bash

+   # For Crystal Clemmys
+   sudo apt install libopensplice69  # from packages.ros.org/ros2/ubuntu

    # For Bouncy Bolson
-   sudo apt install libopensplice67  # from repo.ros2.org
+   sudo apt install libopensplice67  # from packages.ros.org/ros2/ubuntu

-   # For Crystal Clemmys
-   sudo apt install libopensplice69  # from repo.ros2.org

 Add this to your ``~/.bashrc``